 Daylight Saving Time

-Daylight Saving Time (DST) ends at 2:00 a.m. on Sunday, November 6.
-You will get back another hour of sleep and fall back to standard time.
+Daylight Saving Time (DST) ends at 2:00 a.m. on the first Sunday of November.
+At that point, you will get back another hour of sleep and fall back to standard time.
 For those unfamiliar with the process, daylight saving time occurs in the spring as we adjust clocks one hour ahead of standard time to utilize more sunlight during the spring, summer, and fall evenings.
 Why did Daylight Saving Time begin?
 Is it necessary?
 I am sure you are curious to know the answers to these questions.

 Who created daylight saving time?